For cPanel & WHM version 64

 (Home >> Account Functions >> Create a New Account)

 Create a New Account

 The DNS Settings section allows you to enable the new account's DKIM and SPF records.
 You can also configure which nameservers the new account’s domain will use.

-/scripts/enable_spf_dkim_globally script allows you to enable SPF and DKIM for accounts that exist on the server, and to create the appropriate DNS records for their domains.
+/scripts/enable_spf_dkim_globally script allows you to enable SPF and DKIM for existing accounts on the server, and create the appropriate DNS records for their domains.
 For more information, read our The SPF and DKIM Global Settings Script documentation.

 Enable DKIM or SPF email authentication settings

 To enable DKIM and SPF email authentication on this account, select the checkboxes that correspond to those settings.

 - SPF uses a default record of